Briggs Manufacturing Company: Inhouse

 Beginning with the all-new 1941 Clipper all Packard bodies were built by Briggs.

 World War II

 A workforce of over 36,000 built aircraft gun-turrets, doors, wing components, bomb doors, heavy and medium tank hulls, trucks and ambulance bodies.

 Sale to Chrysler

-Walter Briggs died in January 1952 and in December 1953 Chrysler Corporation bought Briggs' entire US body building operation.
-There were twelve plants, ten in Detroit, and another two in Youngstown, Ohio and Evansville Indiana.
+Walter Briggs died in January 1952 and in December 1953 Chrysler Corporation bought Briggs' entire US body building operation; Chrysler had announced the deal—awaiting approval of its stockholders—on 23 October.
+There were twelve plants, ten in Detroit, and another two in Youngstown, Ohio and Evansville, Indiana.
 The Packard body plant was leased to Packard.
 Dagenham and Trafford Park were sold to Ford Motor Company Limited and customer Jowett ended production and went out of business.

 Beautyware

 A new product appeared in 1933.
 Briggs engineers had worked out how to replace the standard heavy cast iron bathtub.
 They used their expertise in deep draw metal stamping and the machinery for making car fenders.
 The new bathtub was stackable and about one-quarter of the weight of the cast iron product.
 The Briggs family kept Beautyware and did not sell it to Chrysler in 1953.
 Bought by Cerámicas Industriales, South America (CISA) in 1997 it is now directed from Charleston South Carolina.
 Briggs Plumbing Products operates plants throughout the Americas.